 God told Ezekiel, who lived at the same time, that He was going to suspend the royal line “until He comes to whom it rightfully belongs” (Ezek.
 21:27) And in Jeremiah 31:15-17 He said He would make a righteous branch sprout from David’s line who would fulfill His promise to David.

 The angel Gabriel told Mary that Jesus would sit on David’s throne and reign over the house of Jacob forever (Luke 1:31-33).
 So we know Jesus is the One to whom the throne belongs.
 He’s the Righteous Branch.
 He hasn’t taken the throne yet but according to Revelation 11:15 He will do so at the time of the 7th Trumpet.
-He will arrive on Earth to claim it at the time of the second Coming (Zechariah 14:9) after He has defeated His enemies in the end times judgments.
+He will arrive on Earth to claim it at the time of the Second Coming (Zechariah 14:9).

 In Ezekiel 37:24 God said His servant David will be the King of Israel.
 Some take this as a reference to David himself, but most scholars believe the Messiah will fulfill this prophecy.